progrhyme/clenv/README.md

 . ${CLENV_ROOT}/shrc.d/cload.shrc
 cload_path_push /path/to/lib
 eval $(cload mylib)
+# Or `cllib mylib`
 ```

 `cload.shrc` provides some shell functions to manipulate `CLOAD_PATH`.
 For more information, run `pod2text shrc.d/cload.shrc`.

+## "cllib" vs "cload"

+As described in former section, **cllib** is a short-hand way for `eval $(cload <src>)`.

+But note that _cllib_ is a shell function so you can't execute it unless you have loaded `shrc.d/cload.shrc`
+in the same shell context.
+On the other hand, you can run _cload_ in any shell context.
+So _cload_ may be handier in scripting.

+Choose convenient one in your situation.

 # AUTHORS